Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 • Excessive drooling

-If your dog shows any combination of these symptoms, contact your vet promptly.
+If your dog shows any combination of these symptoms, contact your veterinarian promptly.

 Immediate Steps to Take If Your Dog Eats an Iguana or Lizard